 Smart objects keep the original content of the image with all of its features in such a way that it allows us to edit the layer we're on without being destructive.
 It's very important, not just for this tutorial, but for all of your work flow in general, for you to get used to making non-destructive photo edits, and for this reason, smart objects are an essential element.

-If you included the image with the "Place embedded elements", the file will already have been included as a smart object in Photoshop (something you can see in the icon that shows up in the bottom corner of the layer we just added).
+If you included the image with using the "Place embedded" option, the file will already have been included as a smart object in Photoshop (something you can see in the icon that shows up in the bottom corner of the layer we just added).
 If you've opened the image with the second method, you'll need to right click on the layer → Convert to smart object.

-Once we have this done, we're going to be able to see the different method to do this exercises.
+Once we have this done, we'll see the different methods to do this exercise.

-Firstly, with our layer selected, we're going to go to Image → Settings → Tone/Saturation... (or we can press Ctrl + U) and we're going to lower the image's saturation to -100.
+Firstly, with our layer selected, we're going to go to Image → Settings → Hue/Saturation... (or we can press Ctrl + U) and we're going to lower the image's saturation to -100.

 Now, in the second copy of the image, we're going to go into the panel Layer Styles.
 To open that panel, we can do it in different ways.
-On of these ways is to click on the button in the tool bar of the layer panel and clicking on Blend Modes, although I normally double click on the layer to open it.
+On of these ways is to click on the button in the tool bar of the Layers panel and clicking on Blending Options, although I normally double click on the layer to open it.

-Once we're in the layer styles panel, deactivate the red channel of the image, unchecking the box, and keep the blue and green channels open.
+Once we're in the Layer Styles panel, deactivate the red channel of the image, unchecking the box, and keep the blue and green channels activated.

-We'll move the top layer a little to the left or to the right to see how this would show our image with a blue and red edge, due to the movement of this layer.
+We'll move the top layer a little to the left or to the right to see how this would show our image with a blue and red outlines, due to the offset of this layer.

-We're going to click on Layer → New fill layer → Flat color...
+We're going to click on Layer → New Fill Layer → Solid Color...
 And we're going to choose white.
-Once we've created this layer, we're going to go to the Layer styles panel and we're going to activate "Motive superposition".
+Once we've created this layer, we're going to go to the Layer Styles panel and we're going to activate "Pattern Overlay".

-We're going to choose the motive that you can see in the image and we're going to put the intense at approximately 900%.
+We're going to choose the pattern that you can see in the image and we're going to put the scale at approximately 900%.
 I think that this intensity is going to be sufficient, but you can always play with this and try out different combinations to see how they look.
-If you want to go along seeing how the effect is going to look, don't forget to have the preview box activated.
-When you're ready, press on OK.
+If you want to go along seeing how the effect is going to look, don't forget to have the preview box checked.
+When you're ready, press OK.

-We're going to select this layer, we're going to lower the opacity to 33% and we're going to apply Superpose from the blend modes.
-This blend mode superposes the motive above the existing pixels at the same time that it keeps the illuminations and the shadows without affecting the color on the inferior layer, but always respecting the values in brightness and darkness.
+We're going to select this layer, we're going to lower the opacity to 33 % and we're going to set the blending mode to Overlay.
+This blending mode overlays the pattern above the existing pixels at the same time that it keeps the highlights and the shadows without affecting the color on the bottom layer, but always respecting the values in brightness and darkness.

 Create a linear distorsion

 Now we're going to select all of the layers and we're going to create a group.
-This is something you can do with all of the layers selected by right clicking → Group from layers...; or, also, with all of the layers selected and clicking on the file icon that we can see in the Layers panel.
+This is something you can do with all of the layers selected by right clicking → Group From Layers...; or, also, with all of the layers selected and clicking on the folder icon that we can see in the Layers panel.

-We're going to select the Regular frame tool (M) and, on the superior layer, we're going to create rectanglular frames with the shape that we want for our glitch.
-Once we've selected any of these, we're going to select the Move tool (V) and we're going to move this fragment of the images with the D-pad.
+We're going to select the Rectangular Marquee tool (M) and, on the layer above, we're going to create rectanglular frames with the shape that we want for our glitch.
+Once we've selected any of these, we're going to select the Move tool (V) and we're going to move this fragment of the images with the directional keys.

-Just as we can see below, we have our group with the image without the glitch, we're not going to see any blank space when we move the image (you can test this when you look at the transparent spaces when you deactivated the layer below).
+Just as we can see below, we have our group with the image without the glitch, we're not going to see any blank spaces when we move the image (you can test this when you look at the transparent spaces when you hide the layer below).

-Although this wouldn't be ideal, once you've made you're first selection, you can add in more pressing shift and this way move various at the same time.
-Remember to press shift after you make your first selection and not before because, if not, what the frame tool is going to do is select in a square shape.
+Although this wouldn't be ideal, once you've made your first selection, you can add in more by holding Shift.
+This way, we'll be able to move more than one at the same time.
+Remember to hold Shift after you make your first selection and not before because, if not, what the Rectangular Marquee tool is going to do is select in a square shape.

 Something that works really well with this style of image is to apply a subtle wavy effect on the spaces where we applied the glitch.
 This can be achieved with the wave distorsion filter.
 With our selections of the glitch rectangles ready, we can click on Filter → Distort → Wave...